 In large part, parents shape their child’s image of God by how they relate to their child.
-Therefore, to nurture a child who loves God, has a healthy sense of self-love, and who loves others necessitates an approach to parenting that’s grace-filled.
+Therefore, to nurture a child who loves God, others, and themselves necessitates an approach to parenting that’s grace-filled.
 None of us can truly love a God who is distant, disrespectful, or disappointed in us.
 In this manner, parents are indeed the primary disciple-makers of their children, shaping the child’s image of God, which ultimately is the foundation of children’s faith development.

 Your church must do its best to strengthen relationships with families, equipping parents for their role in faith development.
 Before God created the church, he created the family.
 Your church must perceive its role to be a support and resource for families as parents endeavor to make disciples of their children.
 Encourage parents to model their faith in their daily living.
 Equip them to share God’s Word at home.
 Help them understand principles of child development so they know how to relate to their children in an effective way.

 Wise teachers and parents understand the need for experiential learning.
 You can help them understand how important it is for children to experience what they learn rather than try to absorb life truths through passive learning.
 Parents teach their children 24/7.
 Birthday parties, religious celebrations, taking the Lord’s Supper, family ministry events — all these support and undergird family units and allow children opportunities to experience their faith.
 Only after faith has been explored and questioned can it really be developed and strengthened.

 God values children and honors their innocence.
 Jesus demonstrated this when he accepted a boy’s small lunch and fed thousands.